jyourstone/jellyfin-smartplaylist-plugin/CONTRIBUTING.md

-# Contributing to Jellyfin Smart Playlist Plugin
+# Contributing to Jellyfin SmartPlaylist Plugin

 Thank you for your wanting to contribute to the Jellyfin Smart Playlist Plugin!
 This document provides guidelines for contributing to this project.